Tutorials Logic, IN info@tutorialslogic.com

 USE shop;

--- customers table
+-- customers tl-table

-CREATE TABLE IF NOT EXISTS customers (
+CREATE tl-table IF NOT EXISTS customers (

 customer_id INT UNSIGNED NOT NULL AUTO_INCREMENT,